-We are very sorry for any inconvenience this may cause you.
-Until further notice, please be advised that you may use only U.S. dollar cash or Haitian gourdes cash to pay for any services at the consular cashier window.
+Please be advised that you may also pay in U.S. dollar cash or Haitian gourdes cash to pay for consular services.

 The United States Government has no higher responsibility than to serve and protect its citizens, including those who reside or are temporarily abroad.
 The American Citizen Services (ACS) Unit provides prompt, courteous, and efficient services to United States Citizens and other clients, consistent with U.S. laws and regulations.